OYSTERFEST HISTORY 1982 to 2021

 From the first OysterFest in 1982 to 2014 the OysterFest thrived at the Mason County Fairgrounds.
 However, due to FAA regulations and requirements, the Fairground had to be vacated.
 Fortunately, the Shelton Airport agreed to rent the old runway for the new location.
 That was quite a change.
 At the Fairgrounds there were buildings, all the utilities, fencing as well as bleachers for the shucking competition audience.
 At the runway, Skookum Rotary had to build everything; rent and set up tents, run in water lines and electrical connections for lighting and vendor use, bring in sanitary services, rent and set up a security fences, and set up a communication system, All this added considerable cost and effort.
 However, in spite of the challenges and accompanying concerns, the Skookum Rotary lived up to its reputation as a club that gets things done and pulled off a very successful Festival at the new location.
 As expected, festival setup and operating costs were up.
 In 2014 when all income was tallied, setup costs at the Fairgrounds took up 48.1 percent of total income.
 In 2015, on the old runway, setup costs were up to 55.7% and the costs have continued to increase to where in 2019 they took 60% of a record income that was bolstered by a gate price increase from $5 to $7.

 Over the ten year period of 2009 to 2019, income generated increased by 26% while expenses related to settig up and running the festival have gone up by 72%.
 Needless to say the 39th and 40th OysterFest’s were held virtually due to the COVID-19 pandemic.
+We had tremendous online media support with lots of fun activities to celebrate seafood and clean water.

 We look forward to seeing you October 1 and 2, 2022.